PathwayAndDataAnalysis/causalpath/README.md

 After CausalPath runs on your input data, it generates output in the same input directory where the `parameters.txt` is.
 Among those output files, `causal.sif` and `causal.format` are two files that ChiBE needs for displaying the result graph.
 To display, please open ChiBE and from the menu, do `SIF -> Load SIF File`.
 Navigate to the directory and select `causal.sif`.

-A manuscript for this method is under preparation.
-Additionally, another manuscript that use CausalPath to explore platelet activation pathways is under review.
+A preprint describing this method is available [here](https://www.biorxiv.org/content/early/2018/02/05/258855).
+Additionally, another manuscript that use an earlier version of CausalPath to explore platelet activation pathways is available [here](http://www.physiology.org/doi/abs/10.1152/ajpcell.00177.2017).